Q: What is ADHD?

 Q: How is ADHD diagnosed?

-Unfortunately, diagnosing ADHD is complicated, and usually requires a thorough assessment conducted by a developmental pediatrician, child psychologist, child psychiatrist, or pediatric neurologist.
+Diagnosing ADHD usually requires a thorough assessment conducted by a developmental pediatrician, child psychologist, child psychiatrist, or pediatric neurologist.

 A diagnosis of ADHD is made using multiple sources that can attest to certain behavioral symptoms, in multiple settings.